Division of Korea: US–Soviet Joint Commission

 In December 1945, at the Moscow Conference, the Allies agreed that the Soviet Union, the US, the Republic of China, and Britain would take part in a trusteeship over Korea for up to five years in the lead-up to independence.
-Many Koreans demanded independence immediately; however, the Korean Communist Party, which was closely aligned with the Soviet Communist party, supported the trusteeship.
+This invigorated the Anti-trusteeship Movement, which demanded the immediate independence of the peninsula.
+However, the Korean Communist Party, which was closely aligned with the Soviet Communist party, supported the trusteeship.
 According to historian Fyodor Tertitskiy, documentation from 1945 suggests the Soviet government initially had no plans for a permanent division.